MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/ledger-settle-yec.md

 # Awareness between ledger settlement feature before year-end close

 [!include [banner](../includes/banner.md)]
-Preparing for ledger settlement Awareness feature, before year-end close
+Preparing for ledger settlement Awareness feature, before year-end close.

 One primary change of the **Awareness between ledger settlement and year end close** feature (Awareness) is that ledger settlement can't be done across fiscal years.
-The cross-year limitation is only relevant to ledger settlement, not accounts receivable or accounts payable settlement.
+The cross-year limitation is only relevant to ledger settlement, not Accounts receivable or Accounts payable settlement.

-In preparation for enabling the feature, the fiscal year that will go through the year-end close must not have any ledger transactions that are settled across fiscal years.
+Before the Awareness feature is enabled, the fiscal year that will go through the year-end close must not have any ledger transactions that are settled across fiscal years.
 Specifically, any transactions posted in the fiscal year for which you're running the year-end close must be unsettled from transactions posted into a different fiscal year.
 The transactions can then be resettled against transactions within the same fiscal year.

-This topic walks you through the steps required to identify, unsettle and resettle the ledger transactions that are settled across years.
+This topic describes the steps required to identify, unsettle and resettle the ledger transactions that are settled across years.
 For example, fiscal year 2021 has been closed.
 You're preparing to run the year-end close for fiscal year 2022.

 ## Example setup
 The following transactions were posted for main account 110190.
 The ledger transactions in green are settled within the same fiscal year, and don’t need to change.
 Transactions in red are ledger settled but the transactions have transaction dates in different fiscal years.
 Those transactions must be identified and potentially have the ledger settlement reversed.